shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

 Move to the start of a given trajectory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Using the method ``move_to_trajectory_start``, it is posible create and execute a plan from the current state to the first state of a pre-existing trajectory
+Using the method ``move_to_trajectory_start``, it is possible create and execute a plan from the current state to the first state of a pre-existing trajectory

 Parameters:

 -  *trajectory* a previously defined trajectory
--  *wait* indicates if method should wait for movement end or not
+-  *wait* indicates if the method should wait for the movement to end or not
    (default value is True)

 Example